-It was common for a film to have several No Good scenes; a pass on the first try was rare.
+It was common to do several retakes of a scene during filming ; a pass on the first try was rare.
 Even if you were a world-renowned movie star and the winner of several international film awards, there was no guarantee that you would pass on the first try.
-The best case scenario would be having a satisfactory cut after four to seven tries, the worst case would be trying the same scene for more than ten times and still not obtain the director’s approval.
+The best case scenario would be having a satisfactory cut after four to seven takes, the worst case would be taking the same scene more than ten times and still not obtain the director’s approval.
 In that situation, whether it were the actors or the director, everyone would slowly start feeling the pressure weighing down on them like a mountain.

 “No, not like this.
 Let’s take it again from the start.”
 Wearing a baseball cap and sitting behind the monitors, the director shook his head.
 “Everyone take a ten-minute break.”